 A one-way trip is $2.50 plus the cost of a fare ticket ($1) or reloadable fare card ($2).
 Each person must have their own fare card or ticket with trips added.
 Children under 46 inches ride for free with a paying adult (limit two children per paying customer).

 2. Go to the Less Crowded MARTA Station

 There are two train stations near the festival: Midtown and Arts Center.
 Most people tend to use the Midtown MARTA station, so get off at Arts Center to avoid some of the crowds.
 As a bonus, Arts Center is closest to the artist market.
-View walking directions (walking time about 15 minutes) or hop on the free Dogwood Festival shuttle at the station — follow signs to to buses and look for the “school bus” in the bus bay.
+View walking directions (walking time about 15 minutes) or hop on the free Dogwood Festival shuttle at the station — follow signs to to buses.

 The Lindbergh Center MARTA station is the closest station to the festival with free daily parking in multiple parking decks.
 Be sure to keep your parking ticket with you in order to validate it in the Lindbergh Center station on your return trip (look for machine near fare gates).

 If you don’t want to travel to Lindbergh Center, other stations with free parking that don’t require a train transfer include North Springs, Sandy Springs, Dunwoody, Doraville, Chamblee, Brookhaven and Lenox.
 On the south side, College Park, East Point, Lakewood and West End are options.

 Trains run every 20 minutes on the weekend, sorry!
 Use the MARTA on the Go app for real-time train arrivals and any special weekend schedules to plan your commute so you can spend more time at the festival and less time waiting on the train platform.
 To coordinate your arrival back at MARTA, use Google Maps to view walking time from your current location back to either station and plan accordingly.

 4. Consider the BeltLine